EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 Notional budget

-Funds held by the LA on behalf of the family.
-Family chooses provision; LA pays providers directly.
+Funds held by the local authority on behalf of the family.
+Family chooses provision; local authority pays providers directly.
 No money passes through family's accounts.
 Less administrative burden than direct payments.

 Best for: families who want choice over providers but don't want financial admin.